saref/clusterability-index/README.md

 # clusterability-index
-The algorithms based on the two mathematical programming models (Aref and Neal 2021) for computing the exact value of k-clusterability index and clusterability index of a signed network
+The graph partitioning algorithms based on the two mathematical programming models (Aref and Neal 2021) for optimally partitioning signed networks based on generalized balance and computing the exact values of k-clusterability index and clusterability index.

 These algorithms are written in Python 3.8 based on the two graph optimization models discussed in Aref and Neal (2021).